psprawka/Lem-in/README.md

 # Lem-in - the quickest way to get the 🐜🐜🐜 across the farm.

 Implemented algorithm analyzes a unique input with a variable number of ants and helps the colony navigate from the start of a maze to the.
-The solver is multi-pathed, recursive, and weighted for distance.
+The solver is multi-pathed, recursive, and weighted for distance, implemented in adjacency list.
 It doesn't forget about avoiding traffic jams  as well as walking all over their fellow ants.
 A graphical output to watch the ants find their home included! ✅
 </br></br>

 ## How to run lem-in?